 We all know that when something is in a limited supply you try to make it last as long as possible.
 So many just take a few days here and there to be able to spread their holiday allowance over the whole year.
 A couple of days doesn’t qualify as a proper break, however!

 By offering more annual leave, you are sending a clear message that they should be taking more time off (and they should!) and in bigger blocks.
 You are encouraging your staff to think about their work/life balance, and properly take the time to relax and rejuvenate.

 Some companies are even taking this a step further by offering unlimited holidays.
 No, we’ve not lost the plot, this is a real thing that has been implemented by some of the most well-known companies in the world like Netflix and Hubspot.
 What we are talking about here is results-driven holidays.
 Put simply, your holiday allocation policy is linked with the results delivered.
 The policy states that as long as your employees are meeting their set deadlines and goals then they can take as many holiday days as they like.
-It’s a great way of extending a sense of trust to your employees as well as an incentive to boost performance and efficiency within the company.
+It’s one way of extending a sense of trust to your employees as well as an incentive to boost performance and efficiency within the company.

 Another great incentive practiced by many companies (including ours!) is to offer a day of extra holiday for each year working at the company.
 Again, this can increase engagement and loyalty to your business.

 Finally, if it’s feasible, consider offering an extra day (or half day) of holiday as recognition for great work, providing a tangible reward for empoyees that will help to motivate and engage them.